elle-trees/lsw1.live/README.md

 - **Community Golds** - Community Gold splits leaderboard for each category and level
 - **Multi-platform Support** - PC, PS2, Xbox, GameCube
 - **Run Types** - Solo and Co-op runs
-- **Filtering & Search** - Filter by category, platform, run type, and level for ILs and CGs
+- **Filtering** - Filter by category, platform, run type, and level for ILs and CGs
 - **Real-time Rankings** - Automatic rank calculation with stud icons for top 3 positions

 ### Points System